Education for Sustainable Development

 • Review of food waste management

-• Energy and water audits
+• Energy and water, waste and environmental audits

 • Exploring the value of green spaces on campus